benjaminion/upgrading-ethereum-book/src/book.md

 > _Note_: Currently safe block algorithm simply returns `store.justified_checkpoint.root` and is meant to be improved in the future.

 Since the protocol handles many attestations per slot, it ought to be possible to use the Store's `latest_messages` table to identify a very recent block as safe.
 [Some work](https://notes.ethereum.org/@adiasg/safe-head) has been done in this direction, but is incomplete.
 Meanwhile, the algorithm simply returns the most recently justified checkpoint.
-This is certainly safe under the assumptions above, but we could probably do better in finding a more recent safe block.
+This is certainly safe under the assumptions above, but we could probably do better in finding a more recent safe block[^fn-safe-block-wip].

+[^fn-safe-block-wip]: Substantial progress has been made recently towards providing a more useful safe block.
+See the [blog post](https://www.adiasg.me/confirmation-rule-for-ethereum/), the article [Confirmation Rule for Ethereum PoS](https://ethresear.ch/t/confirmation-rule-for-ethereum-pos/15454?u=benjaminion) on Ethresear.ch, and the linked [draft paper](https://ethresear.ch/uploads/short-url/fV7zyTggJtMn8xlUUNVXTOB532G.pdf).

 #### `get_safe_execution_payload_hash`